-Purple Agar Base is used for studying carbohydrate fermentation reactions, particularly in the identification of gram-negative enteric bacteria on addition of the desired carbohydrate (1, 2).
-Purple media were originally formulated by Vera (3) and further modified by addition of beef extract (4).
-These media are recommended by FDA (5) for fermentation studies of sugars.
+Purple Broth Base is used for studying carbohydrate fermentation reactions, particularly in the identification of gram-negative enteric bacteria on addition of the desired carbohydrate (2, 3).
+Purple media were originally formulated by Vera (4).
+This medium is recommended by FDA (5) for fermentation studies of sugars.

-Beef extract and peptone special supply the essential nutrients especially nitrogen sources to the growing organisms.
+Peptone special supply the essential nutrients especially nitrogen sources to the growing organisms.
 Sodium chloride maintains the osmotic balance of the medium.
 Bromocresol purple is the pH indicator, which turns yellow at acidic pH.
-Gas production is evident by splitting of agar.
+Gas production is evident by its collection in Durham's tube.
 The acid produced during the fermentation of carbohydrate causes bromocresol purple, the pH indicator to turn yellow.
 If the carbohydrate is not utilized or fermented, the color of the medium remains unchanged or becomes more alkaline (darker purple) due to decarboxylation of the amino acids present in the medium.

+The broth is inoculated with 18 to 24 hours old pure culture and incubated at $35 \pm 2^{\circ}$ C for 24 to 72 hours (upto 30 days if necessary) either in an aerobic or anaerobic atmosphere depending on the organism being tested.
 It is recommended (6) to add carbohydrate in 1% concentration to avoid possible reversion reactions except glucose (dextrose).
 If the medium containing carbohydrate is sterilized by autoclaving, precautions should be taken to use minimum amount of heat required for sterilization to avoid hydrolysis of the carbohydrate.